• portaouflop 9 months ago

 Every part of their business is either not practical or downright insane if you think about it for more than a minute.

-• jgrahamc a day ago
+• jgrahamc 9 months ago

 I have one.
 If anyone wants it I'd be happy to mail it to them.